jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 ---
+heading: "How Economics Leads to Crises"
 title: "The Market Equilibrium Fallacy Part 2"
 description: We combine both curves to come up with a Supply and Demand model.
 Samuelson justifies the unnatural supply curve with buying and selling through an auctioneer scenario
 # date: 2015-08-21
 # date: 2021-10-14
 date: 2022-01-06
 image: "/photos/grains.jpg"
-heading: "How Economics Leads to Crises"
-linkb: "/social/economics/fallacies/equilibrium-fallacy"
-linkbtext: "Equilibrium-fallacy"
-linkf: "/social/economics/fallacies/supply-demand"
-linkftext: "Supply Demand Fallacy"
 author: Juan
 icon: /icons/pantry.png
 ---